cms-sw/cmssw/RecoTracker/MkFit/README.md

 * *c_drmax_el:* dR cut used for seed tracks with std::fabs(eta)>0.9 and pT < c_ptthr_hpt
 * *c_dzmax_el:* dz cut used for seed tracks with std::fabs(eta)>0.9 and pT < c_ptthr_hpt

+#### Seed partitioning params

+MT document function name, what happens when empty.

+#### Pre / post backward-fit candidate filtering params

+MT document function names, what happens when empty.
+The following was removed:
+* *m_requires_quality_filter:* is additional post-processing required for result tracks

 #### Duplicate cleaning parameters

+MT document function name, what happens when empty.
+The following was removed:
+* *m_requires_dupclean_tight:* is tight duplicate removal post-processing required for result tracks

 * *minHitsQF:* min number of hits on track candidate to apply duplicate cleaning based on fraction of shared hits
 * *fracSharedHits:* min fraction of shared hits to determine duplicate track candidate